 2. Draw attention to the domestic work of the office.

-Who gets coffee?
-Organizes birthday cards and cakes?
-Gathers money for gifts?
-Orders sandwiches?
-These tasks are all labor, but labor that’s not likely to earn a bonus or a promotion for the person undertaking them.
-As a Harvard Business Review article describes them, these tasks constitute “office housework,” and women tend to both volunteer more for these tasks and receive more pressure to volunteer for these tasks.
+Who gets coffee and orders sandwiches?
+Which employee organizes birthday cards and cakes?
+Who gathers money for gifts?
+These tasks are all labor.
+But it’s labor that’s not likely to earn a bonus or a promotion for the person undertaking them.
+As a Harvard Business Review article describes them, these tasks constitute “office housework,” and women tend to both volunteer more for these tasks and receive more pressure to do so.
 The solution to the problem?
-Take the volunteering out of it and make it a matter of turn taking.
+Take the volunteering out of it and make it a matter of turn-taking.
 If you can implement a system for assigning these tasks on a rotating basis, generations of women that follow will be forever grateful.

 4. Signal boosting.